 Read more: How did your education shape you?>

 Darren McKee, executive director of the Saskatchewan School Boards Association and board member of C21 Canada (a national organization that advocates for 21st-century models of learning in education), says technology gives students some unique and amazing opportunities.
-“For those kids who may never have an opportunity to see Mount St. Helens [an active volcano in Washington state], teachers can download a virtual field trip onto the server,” he says.
+“For those kids who may never have an opportunity to see Mount St. Helens [an], teachers can download a virtual field trip onto the server,” he says.

 However, Todd Royer, a grade-five teacher at the Toronto Waldorf School, believes technology cannot replace hands-on learning or real-world experiences.
 “For children especially, they’re just beginning to learn about the world,” he says.
 “If you’re walking along a mountain trail and you come across a rattlesnake, that’s a much different experience than if you’re googling ‘rattlesnake’ or watching one on TV.”
 Royer thinks that the bigger issue is the effect of screen time on children’s brains.
 Research has shown that early exposure to TV can negatively stimulate the developing brain, disrupting healthy neurological and psychological development, and causing it to function at a slower rate, leading to shorter attention spans and, possibly, cognitive difficulties.
 So, asks Royer, what’s to say the same thing isn’t happening while exposing them to any type of visual media?
 “There are epidemic amounts of ADHD in our schools.
 You have to ask how a child learns to bring sustained attention to something when he’s having profound amounts of media exposure.
 I think there’s a direct correlation.”